-We currently have limited personnel.
-As of June 30, 2022, we had 25 full-time employees.
-We are highly dependent on the management, research and development, clinical, financial, and business development expertise of Eric Easom, M.B.A, M.Eng., our cofounder, president, and chief executive officer, Paul Eckburg, M.D., our chief medical officer, Sanjay Chanda, Ph.D., our chief development officer, Lucy Day, our chief financial officer, Kevin Krause, M.B.A., our chief strategy officer, George H. Talbot, M.D., FACP, FIDSA, our cofounder and senior clinical advisor, and Michael R.K.
+As of September 30, 2022, we had 26 employees and one part-time employee at 80% effort.
+We are highly dependent on the management, research and development, clinical, financial, and business development expertise of Eric Easom, our co-founder, president, and chief executive officer, Paul Eckburg, M.D., our chief medical officer, Sanjay Chanda, Ph.D., our chief development officer, Lucy Day, our chief financial officer, Kevin Krause, our chief strategy officer, and Michael R.K.
 (Dickon) Alley, Ph.D., our co-founder and head of biology, as well as the other members of our research, development, and business teams.
-Each may terminate employment with us at any time and will continue to be able to do so after the completion of the IPO.
+Each may terminate employment with us at any time.
 We do not maintain "key person" insurance for any of our executives or employees.